Twitter chatbots can now include buttons that push you to tweet, follow, click & more

 Twitter has also rolled out a bevy of features for Direct Messages, like welcome messages, quick replies, custom profiles, location sharing, and more – a suite of features seemingly intended to challenge Facebook Messenger and its own platform for business chatbots.

 While Facebook chatbots often had you clicking on items to navigate through their interactive experiences, Twitter’s new buttons are much more basic.
-They are simply appended to a message a company sends to a customer- meaning those that are messaged by own of the business’s bots.
+They are simply appended to a message a company sends to a customer – meaning those that are messaged by own of the business’s bots.

 For example, Focus Features has implemented the new feature with its bot that tweets movie trailers.
 Now, Twitter users can click on buttons to buy movie tickets, join the company’s rewards program, or get connected to a human in order to get customer service questions answers.
 For the release of the movie “The Beguiled,” the bot is also inviting users to play a trivia game then share their score on Twitter.